DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 That's got us started, but there are other aspects we should also cover:

-- *Installation/deployment:* step-by-step instructions for setting up the software so it can be used
+- *Installation/deployment:* step-by-step instructions for setting up the software so it can be used.
-- *Basic usage:* step-by-step instructions that cover using the software to accomplish basic tasks
+- *Basic usage:* step-by-step instructions that cover using the software to accomplish basic tasks.
-- *Contributing:* for those wishing to contribute to the software's development, this is an opportunity to detail what kinds of contribution are sought and how to get involved
+- *Contributing:* for those wishing to contribute to the software's development, this is an opportunity to detail what kinds of contribution are sought and how to get involved.
-- *Contact information/getting help:* which may include things like key author email addresses, and links to mailing lists and other resources
+- *Contact information/getting help:* which may include things like key author email addresses, and links to mailing lists and other resources.
-- *Credits/Acknowledgements:* where appropriate, be sure to credit those who have helped in the software's development or inspired it
+- *Credits/Acknowledgements:* where appropriate, be sure to credit those who have helped in the software's development or inspired it.
 - *Citation:* particularly for academic software, it's a very good idea to specify a reference to an appropriate academic publication so other academics can cite use of the software in their own publications and media.
-You can do this within a separate [CITATION text file](https://github.com/citation-file-format/citation-file-format) within the repository's root directory and link to it from the markdown
+You can do this within a separate [CITATION text file].(https://github.com/citation-file-format/citation-file-format) within the repository's root directory and link to it from the markdown.
-- *Licence:* a short description of and link to the software's licence
+- *Licence:* a short description of and link to the software's licence.

 For more verbose sections, there are usually just highlights in the README with links to further information, which may be held within other markdown files within the repository or elsewhere.